nmshd/documentation/_docs_integrate/data-model-overview.md

 A LocalAttribute stores the local metadata for an [Attribute](#attributes).
 This is contained within the `content` property of the LocalAttribute.
 The Attribute can be an [IdentityAttribute](#identityattribute) or a [RelationshipAttribute](#relationshipattribute).
+To represent who the `owner` of an Attribute is and who shared or received an Attribute, there are different subtypes of LocalAttributes.
 In the [Attribute introduction]({% link _docs_integrate/attribute-introduction.md %}), more details on the terminology related to LocalAttributes can be found.

 ### OwnIdentityAttribute

-In the case of IdentityAttributes, there are two situations in which a LocalAttribute is created in the database.
-The Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself) (e.g. sets its first name).
+If an Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself), an OwnIdentityAttribute is created.
-In particular, it is the `owner` of the IdentityAttribute.
-Such a LocalAttribute is an **OwnIdentityAttribute**.
-The Identity can share an IdentityAttribute of itself with another Identity (e.g. by [exchanging]({% link _docs_integrate/attribute-introduction.md %}#attribute-management-options) it using a suitable [Request]({% link _docs_integrate/data-model-overview.md %}#request)).
+The Identity can share an [IdentityAttribute](#identityattribute) of itself with another Identity by [exchanging]({% link _docs_integrate/attribute-introduction.md %}#attribute-management-options) it using a suitable [Request]({% link _docs_integrate/data-model-overview.md %}#request).
-In that case, AttributeForwardingDetails are created that reference the `id` of the OwnIdentityAttribute as `attributeId`.
+In that case, [AttributeForwardingDetails](#attributeforwardingdetails) are created, with their `attributeId` property set to the `id` of the OwnIdentityAttribute to represent their association.

 | Name        | Type                                      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | ----------- | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |